Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_transcriptions.md

   * A working knowledge of MODS, XML Forms, XSLT, and the Fedora object architecture is pretty much required to handle the configuration of the IW module.
   * Troubleshooting the many moving parts of an IW webform can be time consuming.

-## Hamilton's Use Case: Transcriptons
+## Hamilton's Use Case: Transcriptions

 * The IW module is installed on Hamilton's Islandora server and a webform has been configured for DHi's American Prison Writers Archive (APWA) site to help gather transcriptions of essays from visitors to the site.